Skip to Content

 • President's Office

-BOSTON – Massachusetts College of Art and Design (MassArt) President Mary K. Grant today announced the recipients of the 2024 MassArt Common Good Award, celebrating individuals who demonstrate the transformative impact of the arts on civic life.
+BOSTON – Massachusetts College of Art and Design (MassArt) President Mary K. Grant today announced the recipients of the 2024 MassArt Common Good Awards, celebrating individuals who demonstrate the transformative impact of the arts on civic life.
 This year’s honorees include a variety of people who have leveraged art for advocacy, education, and creative practice, advancing the public influence of the arts and fostering positive social change.

 “This year’s Common Good Award recipients reflect the many ways art can drive societal change, change perspectives, and honor the diversity that helps communities thrive,” said President Grant.
 “Each of these recipients have demonstrated innovative work in education, community building, and advocacy and stand as a testament to the essential role that creativity plays in shaping our collective future.
 We are honored to recognize their contributions to the common good.”